lukasbrunner/model_learning/README.md

 #### Data availability

 The data used in for training and testing the classifier are quite large and I do not want to duplicate all of them, since most of them are available online.
-As a compromise please find the CMIP6 model data on [ESGF](https://esgf-node.llnl.gov/search/cmip6/) and all other datasets on [Zenodo](10.5281/zenodo.7998437).
+As a compromise please find the CMIP6 model data on [ESGF](https://esgf-node.llnl.gov/search/cmip6/) and the observational datasets on [Zenodo](10.5281/zenodo.7998437).

 Example cases for `binary_logistic_regression`
 ----------------------------------------------